-- You fail to provide the DMV with your insurance information within 30 days of transfer of ownership or initial registration
+- You fail to provide the DMV with your liability insurance information within 30 days of transfer of ownership or initial registration

-California Auto Insurance Requirements
+California Car Insurance Laws And Requirements

 If you, like most drivers, choose to go with proof of auto insurance as your proof of financial responsibility for your vehicle, you must carry insurance with liability coverage minimums established by California Vehicle Code 16056.
 Those minimums are: